Fix: VALORANT Crashing, Freezing & Stuttering on PC

 1. To do so, right-click the Start Menu and select Device Manager to open it.

-4. Here select any reason and click Yes to install the previous version of your driver.
+4. Select any reason here and click ‘Yes‘ to install the previous version of your driver.

 This method is very important if you are using high graphics and video settings.
-If your GPU is capable of handling high graphics settings, still try lower the graphics and video settings to determine whether it is causing the issue or not.
-Match your graphics setting with the following settings.
+If your GPU is capable of handling high graphics settings, still try lowering the graphics and video settings to determine whether they are causing the issue or not.
+Match your graphics settings with the following settings.

-1. Open VALORANT, go to Settings, then Video Settings from the top.
+1. Open VALORANT, go to Settings, and then select Video Settings from the top.

 2. Here make sure that the Display Mode is set to Full Screen.

-3. Now go to Graphics Quality and make sure all the settings are set to Low and Off.
-Anti-aliasing should be set to MSAA 2x.
-Anisotropic Filtering set to 2x or below.
+3. Now, go to Graphics Quality and ensure all settings are set to Low and Off.
+Anti-aliasing should be set to MSAA 2x, and Anisotropic Filtering should be set to 2x or below.

-4. Once you have matched the settings, test it for some time.
+4. Once you have matched the settings, test them for some time.
 If the issue is not fixed, try other methods.

-Microsoft Visual C++ is used to run the applications developed with C and C++.
-While DirectX is a collection of APIs that are used to communicate with the graphics card to run the game or application.
+Microsoft Visual C++ is used to run applications developed with C and C++.
+Meanwhile, DirectX is a collection of APIs that facilitate communication with the graphics card to operate games or applications.

-So if you are missing any version of Microsoft Visual C++ or you have an outdated version of DirectX, VALORANT can get crash or freeze.
-So it is recommended to have the latest version of DirectX and also all the versions of Microsoft Visual C++.
+If you are missing any version of Microsoft Visual C++ or have an outdated version of DirectX, VALORANT may crash or freeze.
+Therefore, it is recommended to have the latest version of DirectX and all versions of Microsoft Visual C++.

-To install the required MS Visual C++ versions and DirectX, follow the steps:
+To install the required MS Visual C++ versions and DirectX, please follow these steps:

 1. Download the DirectX installer from the link.